-As omicron looms, US is still battling the delta wave
+‘The fire that’s here’: US is still battling delta variant

 The U.S. recorded its first known omicron infection on Wednesday, in a fully vaccinated person who had returned to California from South Africa, where the variant was first identified just over a week ago.

-And a second U.S. case was confirmed Thursday in Minnesota, involving a vaccinated man who had been in New York City.
-That would suggest the variant has begun to spread within the country.
+A second U.S. case was confirmed Thursday in Minnesota, involving a vaccinated man who had attended an anime contention just before Thanksgiving in New York City that drew an estimated 50,000 people.
+That would suggest the variant has begun to spread within the U.S.

 But there is much that is unknown about omicron, including whether it is more contagious than previous versions, makes people sicker or more easily thwarts the vaccine or breaks through the immunity that people get from a bout of COVID-19.